Ffionhaf96/Project-Milestone-1/README.md

 Using [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) I found that form has an `action` attribute that can set the URL to process a form submission.

+### Bug: Hero image header h1 opacity
+When setting a filter to make the hero image more opaque using `filter: opacity(0.3)` it was altering the appearance of the `h1` also which made it unreadable.
+*fix*:

 ### HTML Validation
 <!-- Insert info here-->